• Skip to primary navigation

 • Pat the tenderloin dry.
 This will get rid of any old blood that can make the deer taste gamey as well as ensure the seasoning will properly stick to the steak.

 • Season the deer steaks in advance.
-At least 12 hours ahead, up to 24.
+This makes all the difference, even just 30 minutes before cooking!
 I use my favorite venison dry rub, but I’ve provided alternative seasoning above.

 • Let the steak warm up.
-After refrigerating overnight, be sure to remove the steaks 1 hour before cooking.
+After thawing or refrigerating, remove steaks 1 hour before cooking.
 You do not want to put cold protein onto a hot grill.

 • Cook hot and high.
-I set my Oklahoma Joe’s Rider 900 DLX to 500 degrees to ensure I’m getting a good sear on the outsides of the tenderloin.
+I set my pellet grill to 500 degrees to ensure I’m getting a good sear on the outsides of the tenderloin.

 • Let the meat rest.
 After grilling place some pats of butter on the tenderloin and tent with foil for five minutes so the juices can redistribute.